nyu-pl-sp19/class06/README.md

 So if you have trouble coming up with an implementation that uses `fold_left`/`fold_right`, try to follow this recipe.
-Once you have done this on a few examples, it will become natural to write the versions that use the fold functions directly.
+Once you have gone through a few examples like this, it will become natural to write the versions that use the fold functions directly.